 Lately I’ve been noticing a number of third-party tours being offered to the United Kingdom, all of them being promoted as “small” groups, where “small” seems to mean as many as 25 people!
 We thought you should know that with Arts & Crafts Tours we specialize in actual small groups.
 This means we never exceed more than 12 people in a group.
 That makes a big difference as you really get to know one another as well as the tour guides, lecturers, hosts and special guests who are at the very heart of our trips.

-Alas, we have not forgotten about Britain’s glorious gardens but that may have to wait until 2018.
+We have also featured Britain’s glorious gardens and expect to focus on them, and specific designers, in the future.
 If there is anything else you’d like us to plan, just let us know.
 We hope one – or more – of these will entice you.